OS2faktor/OS2faktor-Login/HowToSetup.md

 Note that the codebase for OS2faktor Login runs Java 11, so co-existance of the two Java versions is needed during development.
 This is pretty easy on Linux, as you can setup a Java VM path for each terminal window.

-### compile code
+### run backend module
-go into the "backend" folder and compile the code with
+This module runs the API's that both clients and connectors interact with.
+To compile, go into the "backend" folder and compile the code with

 $ mvn clean install